 A Scottish princess, An Inghean Dubh (that is the Black Haired Daughter) lived in the castle.
+It was her chief home.
 She had raven black hair which is why she was called Dubh, black in Gaeilige.
 She was the wife of Lord Hugh Roe O Donnell, Lord of Tir Chonaill.
 Donegal was Tir Chonaill then.

 She had hailed from Scotland and was a member of the MacDonnell clan.
-She chose 100 of the best soldiers she could find in Scotland to guard her in Ireland and they guarded her and the castle.
+She chose 100 of the best soldiers she could find in Scotland to guard her and her castle.
 About 80 of these men were Crawford.

 A bloodcurdling murder took place at the castle in 1588 on the orders of the vengeful Inghean Dubh.
 This evil was rooted in 1586 when her brother Alasdrann MacDonnell was murdered by Aodh Mac an Deccanaigh O Gallagher.
 She got her revenge by having Aodh murdered in turn at the Castle in 1588.